-TransportAddress = [Protocol ":" Port] [Path]

-Length The minimum length is three characters, and the maximum used in a WCTP operation.
+TransportAddress = [ Protocol ":" Port ] [ Path ] Length The minimum length is three characters, and the maximum length is one hundred twenty-eight characters.
+Purpose To specify the full "transport protocol" portion of an address to be used in a WCTP operation.
 This generally represents a server on a network, including how to locate it and how to communicate with it.